api-tool-kit/onboarding--r2/assets/onboarding-story.md

 Along with the collected information mentioned above, each Onboarding Record MUST also have a unique id, and a status field (active, pending, and closed).
 We also track the date/time the record was created and the date/time it was last updated.

-Typical actions for Onboarding records are, listOnboardingRecords, createOnboarding, addCompany, addAccount, addActivity, approveOnboarding (set status=active), and rejectOnboarding(set status=close).
+Typical actions for Onboarding records are, listOnboardingRecords, createOnboardingRecord, addCompanyInfo, addAccountInfo, addActivityInfo, approveOnboardingRecord(set status=`active`), and rejectOnboardingRecord(set status=`closed`).
 You cannot DELETE onboarding records.